Stuart Fairchild Player Props: Reds vs. Brewers

-Stuart Fairchild -- batting .323 in his past 10 games -- will be in action for the Cincinnati Reds against the Milwaukee Brewers, with Corbin Burnes on the mound, on June 2 at 5:10 PM ET.
+Stuart Fairchild -- hitting .273 with four doubles, two walks and three RBI in his past 10 games -- will be in action for the Cincinnati Reds versus the Milwaukee Brewers, with Colin Rea on the hill, on June 3 at 4:10 PM ET.

-In his last game he had a hitless showing (0-for-2) against the Red Sox.
+In his most recent game he had a hitless showing (0-for-5) against the Brewers.

 Stuart Fairchild Game Info & Props vs. the Brewers